ENCCS/cmake-workshop/content/hello-ctest.rst

       $ cmake --build .
       $ ctest

-   You can download the :download:`complete, working example <code/tarballs/05_hello-ctest.tar.bz2>`.
+   A working solution is in the ``solution`` subfolder.

-.. exercise:: Running the tests through a shell script
+.. exercise:: Exercise 6: Running the tests through a shell script

    Any command can be used to run tests.
 In this exercise, we will extend the previous CMake code to test the main executable within a shell script.

-   1. Get the :download:`scaffold code <code/tarballs/06_bash-ctest.tar.bz2>`.
+   The scaffold project is in the ``content/code/day-1/06_bash-ctest`` folder.

-   2. Find the appropriate bash executable to run ``test.sh`` with.
-You should use the ``find_program`` command of CMake.
+   #.
+Find the appropriate bash executable to run ``test.sh`` with.
+You should
+      use the ``find_program`` command of CMake.
-   3. Add another invocation to |add_test| that will be equivalent to running:
+   #.
+Add another invocation to |add_test| that will be equivalent to running:

       .. code-block:: bash

          $ ./test.sh sum_up

-   4. Build the project and run CTest.
+   #.
+Build the project and run CTest.

-   You can download the :download:`complete, working example <code/tarballs/06_bash-ctest_solution.tar.bz2>`.
+   A working solution is in the ``solution`` subfolder.

-.. exercise:: Running the tests through a Python script
+.. exercise:: Exercise 7: Running the tests through a Python script

    It is much more common nowadays to use Python, rather than shell scripts.
 In this exercise, we will add two more tests to our project.
 These new tests will run the main executable through a Python script.

-   #.
-Get the :download:`scaffold code <code/tarballs/07_python-ctest.tar.bz2>`.
+   The scaffold project is in the ``content/code/day-1/07_python-ctest`` folder.

    #.
 Find the Python interpreter to run ``test.py``.
 You should
       use the |find_package| command of CMake.
    #.
 Add another invocation to |add_test| that will be equivalent to running: